Uruguay World Cup Fixtures, Squad, Group, Guide - World Soccer

 Uruguay World Cup Friendlies

-Uruguay will play a World Cup friendly against Uzbekistan on the 8th of June.
+Uruguay played a World Cup friendly against Uzbekistan which they won 3-0.

 Uruguay World Cup Fixtures